 I was always trying not to dwell on the fact that this was not my career of choice.
 I had already worked as an elementary general music teacher for over thirteen years in South Florida.
 Then after enduring three hurricanes (two of them within a month and one whose eye passed right over our house) and struggling financially from a poor business decision, we decided to sell everything and move to Georgia where I thought life would be much more simple, but there were no positions available for a music teacher.
 So after a couple of months of applying for employment at every available business, but to no avail, I entered a truck driving school and began a new career three weeks later.
 I had been driving for a couple of years and had long given up hope of ever teaching again.
 Now I'm about to be heading home; as soon as I drop this twenty-five tons of product at the yard.

 But then strangely, as I looked through my windshield, my vision went sideways.
 The sky was now to my right and the road to my left.
-Curiously it stayed that way for a few seconds then it turned completely upside-down.
+Curiously it stayed that way for a few seconds then it turned completely upside down.
 So now I'm looking down at the sky and up at the road and thought, "Oh boy this isn't good."
-But before I could attempt to stop the tractor-trailer, everything appeared to be spinning like watching clothes spin in the dryer and I effectively went blind.
+But before I could attempt to stop the tractor trailer, everything appeared to be spinning like watching clothes spin in a dryer with a jet engine and so I effectively went blind.
 Now I KNOW that I'm in trouble.
-I had just left a small town on GA Hwy 121 so I thought at least the road is clear and I'll be the only one to die.
+I had just left a small town on GA Hwy 121 so I thought, "At least the road is clear and I'll be the only one to die."
 Then what I assumed would be my last thought was the realization that, "Wow, in less than 5 minutes I'm going to be standing before Jesus, I sure hope this isn't going to hurt!"
-I yelled out loud, Dear Jesus, You've got to help me!"
+I yelled out loud, "Dear Jesus, You've got to help me!"

-So I engaged my brakes and sought blindly for my flip phone where I knew that the third button from the left was the speed dial button to my sweet wife.
+So I engaged my brakes and my fingers sought blindly for my flip phone where I knew that the third button from the left was the speed dial button to my sweet wife.
 When she answered, I said, "You've got to pray for me.
 Something's wrong with me; I went blind and I feel extremely nauseous."
 She said, "Hang up and call 911."
-I fumbled with the number pad trying to feel and count until I heard, "911, what's your emergency?"
+I countered, "But I can't see the numbers!"
+She insisted so I closed the phone then opened it back up to fumble with the number pad trying to feel and count the bumps until I heard a female voice say, "911, what's your emergency?"
+I do not remember my response.
+She asked me for my location.
+She was not very satisfied with my guess, "South Georgia?"
 I was disoriented.
-I didn't know where I was so I felt for and yanked my GPS device off of the dash mount and began blinking repeatedly to create a strobe light effect in hopes of catching a legible glimpse of the labeled road.
-I managed to find a nearby intersection and within minutes the ambulance was there.
+I didn't know where I was so I felt for and yanked my GPS device off of the dash mount and began blinking repeatedly while trying to rotate it to create a strobe light effect in hopes of catching a legible glimpse of a labeled road.
+I managed to find a nearby intersection and soon the ambulance was there.

 I began playing air guitar and air piano, with imaginary instruments.
 All the way home I tried to visualize chord and note fingerings so that I could play them on the passenger side arm rest.
 My wife asked me what I was doing.
 I told her that we needed to get home right away and the first thing I'm going to do is play something on the piano, but as unexpectedly as the corner we turned toward home, my optimistic anticipation raced down to a muddy bog.
 "What if I'll discover that I can't...?
-I threw the dreadful thought out the window.
+I quickly threw the dreadful thought out the window.
 When we arrived home, I made a beeline to the bench and tried to play.
-Equal to my earlier experience, my fingers' fine motor skills did not respond very well at first, and it took a little longer to clear up, but eventually, like cleaning out the cobwebs of my ability, the dexterity returned and I played for two hours.
+Equal to my earlier experience, my fingers' fine motor skills did not respond very well at first, and it took a little longer to clear up, but eventually, like cleaning out the cobwebs of my ability, my agile dexterity returned and I continued playing various tunes for nearly two hours.
 Finally, my slightly exasperated wife had reached her fill of my triumphant noise and requested that I take a break.
 Admitting that all this activity was exhausting, I agreed to let it rest for a bit.

-One of my doctors said that he believes that one reason that I was able to recover so quickly was because of my years of music making.
+Later one of my doctors said that he believes that one reason that I was able to recover so quickly was because of my many years of music making.
 He said that part of my brain is dead, but that another part has taken over for it.
-I lamented, hadn't must be that part that I hadn't been using until now."
-No one knows why I suffered the stroke or why I was able to heal so quickly, but I attribute my quick healing to the One that said, " am the God that healeth thee."
+I lamented, "It must be that part that I hadn't been using all this time."
+No one knows why I suffered the stroke or why I was able to heal so quickly, but I like to attribute my quick healing to the One that said, " am the God that healeth thee."
 Exodus 15:26 (KJV).